 It’s Integral to Cohesive Campaigns

-Email marketing campaigns help you build trust over time with your audience.
+Email marketing campaigns help you build trust over time with your audience and keep those unsubscribe numbers low.
 To really work, though, there needs to be cohesion in terms of your message and your approach.
 That can be hard to achieve on the fly, which is where a thorough strategy comes in.

 It’s Helps Plan Out Promos

 Email marketing is more than just offering nurture.
 Including promotional email marketing in your strategy is a must, as it can lead to more sales and other key conversions.
-When mapping out your email marketing strategy, you can carefully plan out these specific promos you’ll need to make room for, and how you’ll go about rolling them out.
+When mapping out your email marketing strategy, you can carefully plan out these specific promos you’ll need to make room for, and how you’ll go about rolling them out through a marketing automation plan.
 This can help you hone in on the areas that need targeted promotion, like a newly released whitepaper, discount pricing, or a special trial that is limited and won’t last long.

 It Just Works

 Your audience wants to hear from you, why else would they opt-in to your email outreach?
 More than 50 percent of consumers check their emails at least ten times a day, and it’s their preferred way to receive brand updates.
-Meanwhile, more than 59 percent of marketers say that emails are their number one source of ROI.
+Meanwhile, more than 59 percent of marketers say that emails are their number one source of ROI thus offering a cost effective way to generate consistent revenue.
 However, it stands to reason that if you want the maximum return on your email efforts, you’re going to have to put in the maximum effort.
-An email marketing strategy is designed to help you capitalize on this opportunity to connect with your audience, avoid missteps, and get as many benefits as possible out of your digital outreach.
-Sounds like as good of a reason as any to make it a priority!
+An email marketing strategy is designed to help you capitalize on this opportunity to connect with your audience, avoid missteps, and get as many benefits as possible out of your digital outreach whether you are a small business or ecommerce shop.
+Sounds like as good of a reason as any to make it a priority in your marketing tool belt!

 Need help putting together a great email marketing strategy?
 Our blog is the place to go.
 View our archive of past articles and check back regularly for more need-to-know info.
 Or, subscribe to our emails and receive the content you need to help you make better email marketing decisions.
 With the right advice and the right approach, you’ll have an email marketing strategy ready to go — and ready to convert — in no time.